This guide walks you through the process of creating load-balanced microservices.

 , we have also added a /hello

-annotation, we make use of an @Autowired
+annotation, we use an @Autowired

-load-balancer exchange filter function lbFunction
+load-balancer exchange filter function (lbFunction

-that we pass using the filter()
+), which we pass by using the filter()

 method to a WebClient

-instance that we are building programmatically.
+instance that we programmatically build.

-Even though we set up the load-balanced WebClient instance slightly differently for the two endpoints, the end behaviour for both is exactly the same.
-Spring Cloud LoadBalancer is used underneath to select an appropriate instance of the "Say Hello" service. |
+Even though we set up the load-balanced WebClient instance slightly differently for the two endpoints, the end behavior for both is exactly the same.
+Spring Cloud LoadBalancer is used to select an appropriate instance of the Say Hello service. |

 Add the spring.application.name